barkprotocol/asset-marketplace/programs/README.md

-# NFT Marketplace
+# NFT Marketplace Program

-Welcome to the NFT Marketplace frontend and program built using Anchor on the Solana blockchain.
+The NFT Marketplace program built using Anchor on the Solana blockchain.
 This README will guide you through setting up the development environment, deploying the smart contract, and interacting with the program.

 ## Table of Contents